All the New Movies You Can Stream Early While Theaters Are Closed

 The previously shelved thriller's bad luck continued with the coronavirus outbreak leading to theater closures, but thanks to Universal's on-demand release plan, fans will finally get to see the Craig Zobel-directed class war thriller, which stars Betty Gilpin, Hilary Swank, Emma Roberts, Ike Barinholtz and more.

-Availability: The Hunt will be available for a 48-hour rental on "a wide variety of the most popular on-demand services" beginning on March 20.
+Availability: The Hunt is now available for a 48-hour rental on "a wide variety of the most popular on-demand services."

 The Invisible Man